This blog post was first published in 2015, but remains our most pinned blog post of all time. Enjoy!

 How do y’all keep the holidays manageable regarding all the stuff??

 If you are struggling with going overboard for your kids this year, check out this article.
-It always help me stay committed to this minimalist thing when I remember the benefits.
+It always helps me stay committed to this minimalist thing when I remember the benefits.